Do you know the color theory behind UX (User Experience) design? Here we discuss the different color meanings and when they are used.

 - Purple – magic, mystery, spirituality, the sub-conscious, creativity, dignity, royalty, mourning, cruelty, arrogance, conceit

-- Black – powerful, mysterious, elegance, sophistication, functionality, death, morbid, plague, aloof
+- Black – powerful, mysterious, elegance, sophistication, functionality, death, morbid, aloof

-Whichever direction you choose to go, remember that you can help influence the emotional response of your users just by using the right colors.
+Whichever direction you choose to go, remember that you can help influence the emotional response of your users just by using these color theory concepts.